 A word of warning, taxi companies book up very quickly as you can imagine.
 30,000+ people all going to the same venue which is only easily accessible by car or shuttle bus, means taxi companies will be chockablock with bookings.
 So, be organised, book early or share a ride with a friend to avoid getting caught out.
 Taxi’s home during the night ( or for many the early hours of the following day) is easy and well signposted, but they do have larger queues.
 Taxis come in their thousands and there is a designated area to get a taxi home but as with everything, at peak times the queue can be quite large so just be prepared to be very British and stand in a queue.

-Me personally… If staying off site, I would (and did) drive to the festival on the first day, taking everyone’s bags and hockey kits etc. It means one less taxi to get there but also means there is a base for everyone to keep their sticks, kit, spare clothes, wellies etc during the festival.
+TIP: If staying off-site, I would (and did) drive to the festival on the first day, taking everyone’s bags and hockey kits etc. It means one less taxi to get there but also means there is a base for everyone to keep their sticks, kit, spare clothes, wellies etc during the festival.
 Then each evening we would queue and get a taxi.
 There are usually flat rates to town or certain hotels so make sure you know the price and ONLY GET INTO A LICENCED TAXI.

 Food & Drink Options

 The food was great the last time I went.
-They had an amazing pizza stand with a proper pizza oven, huge burrito van, massive BBQ stall, the obligatory noodles stand, and plenty of choice for the veggies and vegans amongst us.
-Although I always take snacks with me, especially as I am playing sport and need a mid tournament pick-me-up, there are plenty of options available.
+They had an amazing pizza stand with a proper pizza oven, a huge burrito van, a massive BBQ stall, the obligatory noodles stand, and plenty of choice for the veggies and vegans amongst us.
+Although I always take snacks with me, especially as I am playing sport and need a mid-tournament pick-me-up, there are plenty of options available.